embedded-by-n/Pear-Pie/README_DESIGN_BRIEF.md

 The Pear-Pie Cyber-Physical Home System is presented as an applied demonstration of this conceptual framework.
 The following sections first introduce the theoretical contributions that informed its design before demonstrating how those ideas were translated into a practical cyber-physical intervention.

-# 2. Lived Expertise Conceptual Framework
+# 2. A Lived Expertise Framework for Designing Cyber-Physical Systems

 ## 2a) Conceptual Terminology: _Unafforded Person/People and Affordance Technology_